Having an off day? Try this.

 movement

-I’m all about efficiency, and a great way to combine the sunshine and movement would be to get outside and take just a few minutes to move our body and bring us to a new energy state to make the day a little brighter.
+I’m all about efficiency, and a great way to combine sunshine and movement would be to get outside and take just a few minutes to move our body and bring us to a new energy state to make the day a little brighter.
 It doesn’t have to be a walk around the block if you’re not in the mood.
 But have you ever finished a workout or a walk and felt like it was a waste?
 You always leave feeling better than you started.
 You could try going barefoot in the backyard (grounding has its own slew of wellbeing boosters!) try Qigong, or maybe it’s as simple as heading outside to weed your garden beds, check the mail, or do some stretches to loosen up your body.
 When you’re in a low mood, any movement will help change your state – it’s science!
 Whatever you do, don’t stay stagnant and allow yourself to wallow – you deserve to have a joyful day!

 clean foods